eloylloveras/EneRIC-Connecting-People/README.md

-# EneRIC: AI-Driven 5G Connectivity Solution
+# EneRIC - Connecting People

 ## Introduction
 EneRIC is an **innovative solution** designed to address connectivity challenges in developing regions.
 It focuses on the complexities of deploying 5G networks in rural areas, where infrastructure and operational costs are extremely high.
 Through **network virtualization and artificial intelligence**, EneRIC enables a more accessible and sustainable implementation.